Association football tactics: Defensive tactics

 All the outfield players on the field are assigned defensive roles of which depend to an extent upon tactics.
-In principle, there are two ways of defending, zone defence and man-to-man defence.
-In a zone defence, defensive players mainly move in synchronicity with teammates, whereas a man-to-man defence players mainly moves in relation to opposing players.
-Whenever defensive players are given, or give themselves, a larger degree of freedom, hybrids of the two are seen.
-Today it is common for teams to use a combination of the two systems.
+In principle, there are two ways of defending, zone and man-to-man.
+In a zone defence, defensive players mainly move in synchronicity with teammates, whereas in a man-to-man defence players mainly move in relation to opposing players.
+Hybrids of these two often occur when defensive players have a larger degree of freedom tactically.
+Another consideration for defensive tactics is pressure width; to what extent teams will let players approach the sidelines when pressing wide as contrasted to staying central.

-Defensive systems may pose as a strength or a weakness, as talented attacking sides are adept at profiting from the lack of defensive structure shown by subpar defensive sides.
-Another consideration for defensive tactics is pressure width; to what extent teams will let players approach the sidelines when pressing wide, as contrasted to staying central, where teams who favour a wide pressing approach will allow for more than one player at or near the sidelines at a given point in time, whereas a more centered approach to defense will usually settle for one or no players at or near the sidelines at a given point in time.